 Another important and quite large September festival takes place in Viterbo, on the third day of the month: it is the Macchina di Santa Rosa, a beautiful procession where participants wear ancient costumes and carry on their shoulders a lighted tower, called macchina, surmounted by a statue of St Rosa, the patron saint of Viterbo.
 Thirty meters high and weighting in at about 5 tons, the macchina is carried throughout the town by 100 porters.

 San Vito’s day is celebrated in Ciminna, in the province of Palermo, during the first week of the month.
 There is a large parade where scenes from the life of the Saint are re-enacted.
 Along with the other celebrations, a livestock fair is also organized.

 In Cordovado, a Rievocazione Storica takes place.
 The festival is quite interesting, since a 1571 noble wedding is recreated.
 The events include a large procession, along with various tournaments and archery competitions where the locals participate.

-In Misterbianco, in Sicily, the festival of the Virgin of the Sick is celebrated in the first week of the month.
+In Misterbianco, in Sicily, the festival of the Virgin of the Sick is celebrated in the second Sunday of the month.
 In 1669, when Mount Etna erupted, the sanctuary had been miraculously saved from destruction: the festival celebrated that miracle.
 Events are spread out over five days.